roseengineering/bemcssify/README.md

 file are appended to the output file given by the '-o outfile' tranform option.
 If this argument is not given, no CSS will be bundled together.

-If the '-i' option is given, only the names of the css files required are written to the '-o' output file.
+If the '-i' option is given, only the names of the CSS files required are written to the '-o' output file.

 For each CSS file required the transform will parse